Buddhist calendar: Structure

 The calculation methodology of the current versions of Southeast Asian Buddhist calendars is largely based on that of the Burmese calendar, which was in use in various Southeast Asian kingdoms down to the 19th century under the names of Chula Sakarat and Jolak Sakaraj.
 The Burmese calendar in turn was based on the "original" Surya Siddhanta system of ancient India (believed to be Ardharatrika school).
 One key difference with Indian systems is that the Burmese system has followed a variation of the Metonic cycle.
 It is unclear from where, when or how the Metonic system was introduced; hypotheses range from China to Europe.
-The Burmese system, and indeed the Southeast Asian systems, thus use a "strange" combination of sidereal years from Indian calendar in combination with the Metonic cycle better for tropical years.
+The Burmese system, and indeed the Southeast Asian systems, thus use a "strange" combination of sidereal years from the Indian calendar in combination with the Metonic cycle better for tropical years.

-Epochal date
+Epoch

-In all Theravada traditions, the calendar's epochal year 0 date was the day in which the Buddha attained parinibbāna.
+In all Theravada traditions, the calendar's epoch (foundational moment) was the day in which the Buddha attained parinibbāna.
 However, not all traditions agree on when it actually took place.
 In Burmese Buddhist tradition, it was 13 May 544 BCE (Tuesday, Full moon of Kason 148 Anjanasakaraj).
-But in Thailand, it was 11 March 545 BCE, the date which the current Thai lunisolar and solar calendars use as the epochal date.
-Yet, the Thai calendars for some reason have fixed the difference between their Buddhist Era (BE) numbering and the Christian/Common Era (CE) numbering at 543, which points to an epochal year of 544 BCE, not 545 BCE.
-In Myanmar, the difference between BE and CE can be 543 or 544 for CE dates, and 544 or 543 for BCE dates, depending on the month of the Buddhist Era (as the Buddhist calendar straddles the Gregorian calendar—currently from April to April).
+In Thai Buddhist tradition, it was 11 March 544 BCE, the date which the current Thai lunisolar and solar calendars use as their epochal date.
+Yet, the Thai calendars for some reason have fixed the difference between their Buddhist Era (BE) numbering and the Common Era (CE) numbering at full 543.
+In Myanmar, the difference between BE and CE can be 543 or 542 for CE dates, and 542 or 541 for BCE dates, depending on the month of the Buddhist Era (as the Buddhist calendar straddles the Gregorian calendar—currently from April to April).